catmaid/CATMAID/sphinx-doc/source/apache.rst

 ``/etc/apache2/sites-enabled/000-default`` and that you want to have your catmaid instance appear at ``/catmaid``.
-We also assume that you have already run the ``create_configuration.py`` script as described in :ref:`basic_installation` to create your ``django.wsgi`` file.
+We also assume that you have already run the ``create_configuration.py`` script as described in the
+:ref:`basic installation insructions <basic-installation>` to create your ``django.wsgi`` file.

 You should then add lines to your existing virtualhost as shown